All Episodes

 The camera pans through the hospital, this big hospital in Montreal, and it looks like a third world refugee camp.

-But there's a beautiful moment when this guy is trying to get decent uh service and health care for his dad, uh, opens a door and finds where the bureaucracy resides in that hospital.
+But there's a beautiful moment when this guy who's trying to get decent service and healthcare for his dad opens a door and finds where the bureaucracy resides in that hospital.

-And suddenly it's no longer a third world refugee camp and the corridors are no longer clogged with bodies on gurneys.
+And suddenly it's no longer a third world refugee camp and the corridors are no longer clogged with bodies and gurneys.

-Suddenly there's big, bright, open windows, bright spaces, fabulous furniture, pot plants, uh beautiful pictures on the walls.
+Suddenly there's big, bright open windows, bright spaces, fabulous furniture, pot plants, beautiful pictures on the walls.

 He's entered another world.